apache/doris/docs/en/sql-reference/sql-statements/Data Definition/ALTER TABLE.md

         example：DROP ROLLUP r1,r2
     2.2 note:
             1) Cannot delete base index
-            2) Execute DROP ROLLUP For a period of time, the deleted rollup index can be restored by the RECOVER statement.
-See the RECOVER statement for details.

     Schema change supports the following modifications:
     1. Add a column to the specified location of the specified index